 - Dresler, Frankfurt am Main + Flinsch, Frankfurt am Main: 22% to 30%.
 Another business whose ownership changed over time.
 I count 46 Grotesk designs in its specimens, 14 of which Dresler/Flinsch created.
 For four, I am not entirely sure about the origins.
 Note that Flinsch catalogs claim several British designs as its products, for which I have no ready explanation.
 I have not included those designs in this Flinsch-creation figure.
 Of the Grotesks that almost certainly did not originate at Flinsch, five must be from the Caslon foundry in London.

 - Gebr.
 Fickert, Berlin: 0%.
-A specimen produced for the foundry’s liquidation sale in 1866 showed 16 designs, none of which are likely to have come from Gebr.
-Fickert.
+A specimen produced by the Gebr.
+Fickert printing house for its foundry’s liquidation sale around 1864 showed 19 designs, none of which are likely to have been internally produced.

-- Genzsch & Heyse, Hamburg and E. J. Genzsch, Munich: 30% to 35%.
-Of the 23 Grotesk designs Genzsch & Heyse sold, the foundry created at least seven of them.
-I have added one otherwise-not-yet-attributable design to the total, bringing the number of potential in-house designs to eight.
+- Genzsch & Heyse, Hamburg and E. J. Genzsch, Munich: 35% to 39%.
+Of the 23 Grotesk designs Genzsch & Heyse sold, the foundry created at least eight of them.
+I have added one otherwise-not-yet-attributable design to the total, bringing the number of potential in-house designs to nine.

 - Emil Gursch, Berlin: 27%.
 This foundry created four of the 15 Grotesk designs it sold through the end of 1900.

-- Eduard Haenel, Magdeburg/Berlin + Wilhelm Gronau, Berlin: 28% to 30%.
+- Eduard Haenel, Magdeburg/Berlin + Wilhelm Gronau, Berlin: 28% to 34%.
 Haenel moved his business from Magdeburg to Berlin in 1837.
 He sold it in 1852, and Wilhelm Gronau acquired it in 1864, changing its name.
 The business seems to me to have sold 74 sans serif designs between 1833 and 1900.
 The design count is very high here, as my tally takes designs of any size range into account.
 Many of the designs factoring into this were cast in just one size.
-The Haenel/Gronau foundry created 22 of those designs.
-Of those, there is one I am not entirely sure of; in the database, that is filed under Zierschriften 370, 343, 375.
+The Haenel/Gronau foundry created 25 of those designs.
+Of those, there are four I am not entirely sure of; in the database, these are filed under Wasserzeichen-Schrift 440, Zierschrift 449, Zierschrift 463 and Zierschriften 370, 343, 375.